Ge3eR/iggly/README.md

 # iggly
-free, easy and secure cryptographic java app for android
+free, easy and secure cryptographic app for android

 will help you to cipher data reliably